You cannot copy content of this website, your IP is being recorded

 What are the signs and symptoms of a herniated disc?

-Symptoms differ for each individual that suffers from a herniated disc.
-Depending on the position of the herniated disc and the size of it, the herniated disc may not be pressing right on a nerve, if the patient experiences low backache or no pain at all.
-However, if the herniated disc is pressing on a nerve, there can be pain (from mild to severe), numbness or weakness in the area of the body to which the nerve travels.
+Symptoms differ for each individual who suffers from a herniated disc.
+Depending on the position of the herniated disc and its size it, the herniated disc may not be pressing right on a nerve, if the patient experiences low backache or no pain at all.
+However, if the herniated disc is pressing on a nerve, there can be pain (from mild to severe), numbness, or weakness in the area of the body to which the nerve travels.
 A herniated disc is followed by an episode of low back pain or a long history of intermittent episodes of lower back pain.

 How can physical therapy help?

-The great news, is a herniated disc usually does not require surgery.
+The great news is a herniated disc usually does not require surgery.
 Many doctors will recommend physical therapy, as it’s a helpful aid to get you back to feeling your best.
-Your physical therapist will perform an in-depth evaluation, combined with the doctors diagnosis, will dictate treatment specifically designed for patients with herniated discs.
-Physical therapy may include therapy like pelvic traction, gentle massage, ice and heat therapy, ultrasound, electrical muscle stimulation and stretching exercises.
-Your physical therapist will help your spinal muscles to become stronger, and the pressure being put onto the herniated disc should lesson, causing the pain to decrease.
-Seeing a physical therapist relieves the pain associated with a herniated disc and helps to train your body on prevention of back and neck pain for the future.
+Your physical therapist will perform an in-depth evaluation, combined with the doctor’s diagnosis, and will dictate treatment specifically designed for patients with herniated discs.
+Physical therapy may include therapy like pelvic traction, gentle massage, ice and heat therapy, ultrasound, electrical muscle stimulation, and stretching exercises.
+Your physical therapist will help your spinal muscles to become stronger, and the pressure being put onto the herniated disc should lessen, causing the pain to decrease.
+Seeing a physical therapist relieves the pain associated with a herniated disc and helps to train your body on the prevention of back and neck pain for the future.

 Can a herniated disc be prevented?